DoubleTimeOnly/Climbing-Thing/README.md

   * Can probably use a pretrained keypoint detector
 * Climbing hold segmentation.
 Given an image of a climb show which holds belong to which routes
   * Shouldn't be too bad.
 Most annoying part is collecting data
+* Recommend beta on a route based on an image
+  * Use keypoint data taken from different images to learn how routes should be climbed?